Angelinat3/Praktikum-Algoritma-dan-Struktur-Data/P1Jobsheet11/README.md

 ## 2.2.3 Questions
 1. Why is the break keyword used in the remove function?
 Explain!
+Because after finish the "next" to node loop, it should be terminated and run the necessary operations.
 2. Explain the purpose of the code below in the remove method.

 ![image](https://github.com/user-attachments/assets/5e4c9740-74db-40c2-a1fd-92324523b75a)

+## 3. Assignments
+Create a queue-based program for student service operations with the following requirements:
+a.
+Implement the queue using a Linked List-based Queue.
+b.
+The program should be a new project, not a modification of an existing example.
+c.
+When a student wants to join the queue, they must register their information.
+d.
+Include functions to check if the queue is empty, check if it is full, and clear the queue.
+e.
+Implement adding a student to the queue.
+f.
+Implement calling the next student in the queue.
+g.
+Display the first (front) and last (rear) student in the queue.
+h.
+Display the total number of students still in the queue.